-The example directory <MSKHOME>/mosek/10.1/tools/examples/fusion/cxx contains a makefile for use with make (Linux, macOS) or nmake (Windows).
+The example directory <MSKHOME>/mosek/10.2/tools/examples/fusion/cxx contains a makefile for use with make (Linux, macOS) or nmake (Windows).

 To build the examples, open a shell (Linux, macOS) or a Developer Command Prompt and go to <EXDIR>.
-To compile all examples run the one of the commands depending on the operating system.
+To compile all examples run the one of the commands make all nmake all depending on the operating system.
 To build only a single example, for instance lol.cc, use one of the following: